Version-Control Systems for Linux

 Eva (link)

-Eva (now defunct) was Federico Di Gregorio's compatible Python implementation of the decentralised, networked Arch SCM specification — inspired in part by the need to transcend technical and portability limitations in Tom Lord's then-current shell-script-based implementation, Larch.
+Eva (now defunct) was Federico Di Gregorio's compatible Python implementation of the decentralised, networked Arch VCS specification — inspired in part by the need to transcend technical and portability limitations in Tom Lord's then-current shell-script-based implementation, Larch.
 The project appears to have stalled as of Di Gregorio's 2003-04-13 snapshot code.

 Code is Python script.
 Open source (GNU GPL).